Caltech-OCTO/Subzero.jl/documentation.md

 ```
 #### Simplification Settings
 `SimplificationSettings` changes Subzero's floe simplification.
 The availible settings are:
-- dissolve_on, which turns on and off the dissolving of small floes
 - min_floe_area, which sets the minimum size for floes before they are dissolved, and also a barrier for making floes smaller through fracture and other processes
+- min_floe_height, which sets the minimum height for floes before they are dissolved
+- max_floe_height, which sets the maximum height for floes before their thermodynamic thickening is stopped
 - smooth_vertices_on, which turns on and off the process of smoothing floe vertices to decrease the total number of vertices
 - max_vertices, the total number of verticies a floe can have before smoothing
 - Δt_smooth, which sets the number of timesteps between floe smoothing